procesaur/PaLMA/README.md

-# Parallel language models and applications
+# PaLMA - Parallel Language Models and Applications

 <div>

 ##  About

 Application is developed in support of the University of Belgrade doctoral dissertation _Composite pseudogrammars based on parallel language models of Serbian_ by Mihailo Škorić under the supervision of Ranka Stanković.